How Bail Bonds Work

 Once a person is arrested, they must be booked.
 This process may take as little as forty-five minutes to several hours.
 Once a judge sets

-No one plans on getting arrested, but if it happens to you or a loved one, you should know how the bail bonds process works.
+No one plans on getting arrested.
+However, if it happens to you or a loved one, it’s important to understand how the bail bonds process works.

-Because bail is typically an unexpected expense, many defendants can’t afford to pay it on their own, so they work with a bail bonds company to post a portion of the bail on their behalf.
-Bail bonds companies charge a non-refundable fee — a percentage of the bail amount set by law — to post bail and secure the defendant’s release from jail.
-If you are struggling to pay a friend or family member’s bail, we offer various payment plans tailored to fit your needs.
+Because bail is often an unexpected expense, many defendants can’t afford to pay it in full.
+As a result, they turn to a bail bonds company to cover a portion of the total bail.
+Bail bond companies charge a non-refundable fee — a percentage of the bail amount, as determined by law — to post bail and secure the defendant’s release from jail.

-In order to bail someone out of jail, you’ll want to contact a reputable bail bond company like A 2nd Chance Bail Bonds, for assistance.
-Click here to learn more about the bail bonds process in Georgia or Alabama.
+To get started, you’ll want to contact a reputable bail bond company like A 2nd Chance Bail Bonds.
+Click here to learn more about how the bail bonds process works in Georgia or Alabama.

 We can handle bonds from any jail and any city, from the local to federal level.
 Contact the location nearest you to get started.